leveris133t/API-docs/deposits/deposits.md

 Use the [/transactions/!search](https://doc.ffc.internal/book/mw-ib/mw-gen-deposit-ib/deposit-ib/latest/index.html#docs/method/#1547) endpoint to obtain the list of *id*'s followed by the [/transactions/!batchGet](https://doc.ffc.internal/book/mw-ib/mw-gen-deposit-ib/deposit-ib/latest/index.html#docs/method/#1561) call to obtain the detail.

 ### Payments
-For each payment type the customer can retrieve a summary containing the sum and count and a list of payments.
+For each payment type the customer can retrieve a summary containing the aggregated sum, count and a list of payments.

 ##### Unauthorized Payments
 To retrieve a summary of all *unauthorized payments* call [/!getUnauthorizedPaymentsSummary](https://doc.ffc.internal/book/mw-ib/mw-gen-deposit-ib/deposit-ib/latest/index.html#docs/method/#1639).